Joshua-Alfred/Joshua-Alfred/README.md

 Hello there!

-I'm a final year Undergraduate Student at Vellore Institute of Technology, Chennai.
+I'm a first year graduate student at New York University.
 Proficient in Machine Learning, Deep Learning Architectures and Image Processing.
 I love to code, study new concepts in technology and to play the piano and guitar.